jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 10% Discussion Board (bi-weekly ish)

-- 5-7 discussion board responses, worth 2% each and due before the following lecture
+- 5-7 discussion board responses, worth 2% each and due before the following lecture (`min{submitted_discussions,10}`)

 - Active responses to others' posts may bump grade up at the end depending on where you stand, though not required

 10% Peer Review (two instances)

-- Peer review on others' project checkpoints/submissions, 2-3 based on number of groups
+- Peer review on others' project checkpoints/submissions, worth 5% each requiring 2-3 responses based on number of groups

 ## Academic Integrity